This Mexican Ground Beef Skillet is both really tasty and endlessly adaptable! Make my recipe or make adjustments to make it yours!

 This Mexican Ground Beef Skillet is both really tasty and endlessly adaptable!
 Make my recipe or make adjustments to make it yours.

-You can even add toppings like scallions, hot sauce, cilantro, sour cream, avocado, and olives.
+You can even add toppings like scallions, hot sauce, cilantro, sour cream, diced tomatoes, avocado, and olives.
 It’s all good!

 - 1 Tbsp. olive oil